List of World War II puppet states: Second Philippine Republic – October 14, 1943 to August 17, 1945

-Following Japan's invasion of the Philippines in 1941, the Japanese tried to present themselves as liberators from their "colonial repression."
+Following Japan's invasion of the Philippines in 1941, the Japanese tried to present themselves as liberators of the Philippines from their "colonial repression."
 In 1942, a group of influential Filipino politicians tried to negotiate with the Japanese for the creation of a new national government, but this led to nothing more than the creation of the puppet state.
 A second factor in the creation of the puppet state was the turning tide of the war: the Japanese believed that the creation of a government that appeared free would boost civilian morale.
 On 20 October 1944, US forces began the liberation of the Philippines.
-The Philippines were effectively under United States control by July 1945, and a new government set up in August.
+The Philippines were effectively under United States control by July 1945, and the Philippines was granted full independence in July 1946.